 This AP Biology level lab is designed to be equivalent to a college level lab to prepare students for the rigor of university education.
-This Foodborne Outbreak Investigation MiniLab is a student-driven discovery process based on a real-world Shigella outbreak in the year 2000.
+This Foodborne Outbreak Investigation MiniLab is a student-driven discovery process based on a real-world Shigella outbreak of 2000.
 Students use scientific reasoning to mimic a foodborne outbreak investigation and design an experiment using gel electrophoresis to determine the source of the outbreak.

 The intent of this lab exercise is to engage and encourage students to ask the right questions and develop the skill sets need to approach a problem.

-- Translate information expressed as text into other visual information forms, such as tables or charts, in order to systematically analyze data
+- Translate information expressed as text into other visual forms, such as tables and charts, to systematically analyze data

-- Kit components: 10 1% Agarose GreenGel in-a-Cup, 100 ml MiniOne TBE Concentrate, 11 DNA samples, pipette tips, microcentrifuge tubes, a teacher guide & student worksheet, quiz bank and gel analysis questions
+- Materials for 10 student groups: 1% Agarose GreenGel Cups, 100 ml MiniOne TBE Concentrate, 11 DNA samples, pipette tips, microcentrifuge tubes, teacher guide & student worksheet, quiz bank and gel analysis questions